-term commitment to reduce global emissions of greenhouse gases by approximately 70% compared to 1990 levels.
-Landfill Directive 99/31/EC The Directive places limits on the amounts of The AAP policies should aim to The SA objectives must aim to biodegradable waste sent to landfill sites. reduce waste generation by minimise waste generation and implementing the waste hierarchy. maximise sustainable waste management in the borough.
-Framework Waste Directive (Directive The Directive seeks to reduce the quantity of The AAP policies must seek to The SA objectives must aim to 75/442/EEC, as amended) waste going to 'final disposal' by 20% from implement the waste hierarchy in reduce the amount of waste 2000 to 2010, and by 50% by 2050, with order to meet the required target for requiring final disposal.
-Indicators Status: Statutory special emphasis on cutting hazardous waste. waste minimisation. and targets are required for the proportion of waste reused/recycled/recovered.
+Other relevant plans and programmes Key objectives and targets relevant to th e Implications for the DPD Implications for the SA/SEA DPD emissions of greenhouse gases by 2008 to areas. legislation.
+2012 compared to 1990 levels, and the longe iogisiation. term commitment to reduce global emissions greenhouse gases by approximately 70% compared to 1990 levels.
+Landfill Directive 99/31/EC The Directive places limits on the amounts of The SA objectives must aim to biodegradable waste sent to landfill sites. reduce waste generation by minimise waste generation and implementing the waste hierarchy. maximise sustainable waste management in the borough.
+Framework Waste Directive (Directive The Directive seeks to reduce the quantity of The AAP policies must seek to The SA objectives must aim to 75/442/EEC, as amended) waste going to 'final disposal' by 20% from implement the waste hierarchy in reduce the amount of waste 10/442/EEO, do differided) 2000 to 2010, and by 50% by 2050, with order to meet the required target for requiring final disposal.
+Indicators Status: Statutory special emphasis on cutting hazardous waste and targets are required for the Status.
+Statutory proportion of waste reused/recycled/recovered.
 Habitats Directive (Council Directive Promote the maintenance of biodiversity by Requirement to include an Supporting programme.
-92/43/EEC on the Conservation of requiring member states to introduce robust Appropriate Assessment at preferred natural habitats and of wild fauna and protection measures to maintain or restore options stage and policies to protect flora) natural habitats and wild species listed species and habitats included in the Habitats directive.
-Status: Statutory Birds Directive (Council Directive The maintenance of the favourable The AAP will be required to contain Supporting programme.
-79/409/EEC on the conservation of wild conservation status of all wild bird species policies that protect bird species and birds) across their distributional range. their habitats generally but is obliged to do so with regard to species listed Status: Statutory in the Birds Directive.
-Water Framework (2000/60/EC) To establish a framework to address pollution The AAP is required to include Supporting programme. of waterways from urban wastewater and policies on protection and Status: Statutory agriculture and to improve Europe's waterways reduce urban wastewater discharge into the river systems.
-EU Sixth Environmental Action Plan The Plan seeks a high level of protection of the SA objectives must include (2002) environment and human health and for general policies at protecting and enhancing measures aimed at improving improvement in the environment and quality of the overall environment in the overall environmental quality. life. borough.
-NATIONAL Environmental Assessment of Plans & Given effect through PPS12 and SA of The SA structure and content must Programmes Regulations 2004 Regional Spatial Strategies and LDFs - reflect that outlined in the Transposes the SEA directive into UK law Consultation Paper regulations and associated Status - Statutory guidance note Planning and Compulsory Purchase Act No targets Clause 38 places a duty on local The SA structure and content must 2004 authorities to contribute to the reflect that outlined in the achievement of sustainable regulations and associated
+92/43/EEC on the Conservation of requiring member states to introduce robust natural habitats and of wild fauna and protection measures to maintain or restore options stage and policies to protect flora) natural habitats and wild species listed species and habitats included in Otatus Otatutas the Habitats directive.
+Status: Statutory The majutor area of the forest wells The AAD will be required to contain O and a setting as a second second Birds Directive (Council Directive 79/409/EEC on the conservation of wild The maintenance of the favourable conservation status of all wild bird species The AAP will be required to contain policies that protect bird species and Supporting programme. birds) across their distributional range. their habitats generally but is obliged Dirds) across their distributional range. to do so with regard to species listed Status: Statutory in the Birds Directive.
+Water Framework (2000/60/EC) To establish a framework to address pollution Supporting programme.
+Water Framework (2000/00/EO) of waterways from urban wastewater and policies on protection and Cupporting programme.
+Status: Statutory agriculture and to improve Europe's waterway Status.
+Statutory , , reduce urban wastewater discharge into the river systems.
+EU Sixth Environmental Action Plan The Plan seeks a high level of protection of the SA objectives must include (2002) environment and human health and for general measures aimed at improving improvement in the environment and quality of overall environmental quality.
+NATIONAL life. borough.
+NATIONAL Environmental Assessment of Plans & No targets Given effect through PPS12 and SA of The SA structure and content must Programmes Regulations 2004 Regional Spatial Strategies and LDFs - reflect that outlined in the Transposes the SEA directive into UK law Consultation Paper regulations and associated